aloop/recipes/recipes/Steamed Pork Buns.md

 ### Making the Buns

-Divide the dough evenly into about 16 pieces, then take each piece and lightly roll into a circle, then roll the edges inward towards the center of the dough, without rolling the center of the dough, so that it retains some thickness.
+Divide the dough evenly into about 20 pieces (about 50g each), then take each piece and lightly roll into a circle, then roll the edges inward towards the center of the dough, without rolling the center of the dough, so that it retains some thickness.

 Once you have a flattened edge and a thicker center, add about 1 tablespoon of the pork mixture to the center of the dough, then begin folding the dough (difficult to describe in words, many youtube videos demonstrate how to accomplish this).